Fall Protection: Arrest, Restraint, and Rescue Planning

 - How will the system be preserved for incident review after rescue?

 Fall protection succeeds when the crew can use it while doing real work.
-If the system forces workers to disconnect repeatedly, climb over lines, or work without enough clearance, the plan is incomplete.
-The CHST's role is to catch that mismatch before the work starts.
+If the system forces repeated disconnection, climbing over lines, or work without enough clearance, the plan is incomplete and the CHST must catch the mismatch before exposure begins.

-A worker tied off with a six-foot lanyard can still walk to and past the roof edge.
+A worker tied off with a 6-foot lanyard can still walk to and past the roof edge.
 How should the system be classified?

-Why is call 911 by itself not an adequate rescue plan for fall arrest work?
+Why is "call 911" by itself an inadequate rescue plan for fall arrest work?